The Sopranos (The Sopranos episode): Synopsis

 Junior wants to kill turncoat "Little Pussy" Malanga in a restaurant he frequents, owned by Tony's lifelong friend Artie Bucco.
 Thinking the murder would ruin the restaurant, Tony unsuccessfully tries to persuade Junior to carry out the hit at a different location.
 He then tries to get Artie to close the restaurant for three weeks by offering cruise tickets, but his wife Charmaine refuses them.
 Finally, Tony has his right-hand man Silvio Dante bomb the restaurant; Artie's reputation will not be damaged, and he will be able to claim insurance compensation.

-Mahaffey, an HMO employee and "degenerate gambler", is in debt to Tony and Hesh Rabkin, an old Jewish friend of Tony's father.
+Alex Mahaffey, an HMO employee and "degenerate gambler", is in debt to Tony and Hesh Rabkin, an old Jewish associate of Tony's late father.
 While driving with Christopher, Tony spots Mahaffey and runs him down, breaking his leg.
-He then concocts a scheme for Mahaffey's company to make insurance claims payable to non-existent clinics in order to pay off Mahaffey's debts, with which he is forced to comply.
+He then concocts a scheme to have Mahaffey's company make phony insurance claims payable to non-existent clinics in order to pay off his debts, with which Mahaffey is forced to comply.

-Tony has a strained relationship with his mother, Livia, who is resisting his advice to move into a retirement home.
+Tony has a strained relationship with his elderly mother, Livia, who is resisting his advice to move into a retirement home.
 A confrontation with Livia triggers another panic attack, causing Tony to return to Melfi.
 He tells her about a family of ducks that had been living in his swimming pool but left when the ducklings fledged.
 Guided by Melfi, Tony realizes he is sad to see the ducks go because he dreads losing his own family; to his consternation, this makes him cry.

 At a birthday party for Tony's adolescent son A.J., Christopher, frustrated about not receiving recognition for killing Kolar, tells Tony he is thinking of turning his life story into a Hollywood script, which Tony angrily forbids.

-While driving Livia to the party, an embittered Junior says, "Something may have to be done about Tony."
-Livia doesn't say anything but shows a hint of a smile.
+Meanwhile, while driving Livia to the party, an embittered Junior says, "Something may have to be done about Tony."
+Livia does not say anything but shows a hint of a smile.